ARTICLE I- REPRESENTATION

 1. Executive Committee

-Executive Committee membership shall consist of the Chair, Vice Chair, Secretary, Treasurer, Chairs of the Standing Committees (chosen from the elected Council membership), the past Chair of the Council who will serve ex officio, and other members to act in an advisory capacity as requested by the Chair.
+Executive Committee membership shall consist of the Chair, Vice Chair, Secretary, Treasurer, Chairs of the Standing Committees (chosen from the elected Senate membership), the past Chair of the Senate who will serve as ex-officio, and other members to act in an advisory capacity as requested by the Chair.

 2. Rules Committee

 The Rules Committee shall be responsible for establishing the Standard Operating Procedures, for reviewing them on an annual basis, and for reviewing all changes and making recommendations on the Senate's and Committees' procedures.
 The Rules Committee is responsible for running elections.
 Related duties include verification of constituency lists, establishing slates of candidates for general elections, tallying the votes, notifying the elected candidates and their supervisors of the election results.
 The Rules Committee is charged with the responsibility of reviewing, revising, and refining the By-Laws, as needed.